timka/bitchat-terminal/README.md

 sudo cargo run
 ```

-**Requirements**: Linux, Bluetooth LE support, Rust 1.70+
+**Requirements**: Linux, Bluetooth LE support, Rust 1.70+ --
-Have not tested on Windows and MacOS but should work natively on MacOS, it supports btleplug and other dependencies used by the temrinal client while Windows would require some changes to the code and testing.
+Have not tested on Windows and MacOS but should work natively on MacOS, it supports btleplug and other dependencies used by the temrinal client while Windows would require some changes to the code and further testing.

 ## Debug Modes